remotion-dev/remotion/packages/docs/docs/player/installation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-To install the player, run the following command in a React project:
+To install the Player, run the following command in a React project:

 <Tabs
 defaultValue="npm"